 The current version of the flag dates to July 4, 1960, after Hawaii was admitted into the union as the fiftieth state on August 21, 1959.

 The Pledge of Allegiance was first introduced in 1892.
-In 1923 the words “of the United States of America” were added.
-In 1942, the Pledge was officially adopted as our national oath.
+In 1923, the words “of the United States of America” were added.
+It was in 1942 that the Pledge was officially adopted as our national oath.
 In 1954, during the Cold War era, President Eisenhower encouraged Congress to add the words “under God.”
 Since that time, the 31-word oath has remained unchanged.

 Old Glory has led soldiers into battle since the Revolutionary War.
 It has inspired men and women to accomplish great deeds and to pay the ultimate sacrifice for the liberty and freedom it represents.
 It is draped over the caskets of the fallen and displayed in cemeteries throughout the country in remembrance and honor of those who have perished defending our freedom.

-The U. S. flag flies proudly above our federal, state, and local government buildings because it is the symbol of our Republic.
-It is displayed in churches and houses of worship because it symbolizes our freedom to worship God as our conscious calls us.
-It is seen in business establishments across the country because it symbolizes our free-enterprise system.
-It is displayed in classrooms because it symbolizes our values and our traditions.
+Our flag flies proudly above federal, state, and local government buildings because it’s the symbol of our Republic.
+It’s displayed in churches and houses of worship because it symbolizes our freedom to worship God as our conscious calls us.
+Business establishments across the country display it because it symbolizes our free-enterprise system.
+It’s displayed in classrooms because it symbolizes our values and our traditions.
 We display it on our porches and in our yards because we are proud to be Americans.

 White stars atop a canvas,